vivrichards600/friendlytester.github.io/pages/selenium/4_interactions.md

 ---
 [Course Home](../course) \| [**Code Examples**](https://github.com/FriendlyTester/Selenium-WebDriver-Examples/blob/master/java/src/test/java/lessons/D_Interactions.java)

-Lets recap.
-We can now open a browser, navigate to our test site, and find elements on the page that we wish to interactive with.
+Let's recap.
+We can now open a browser, navigate to our test site, and find elements on the page that we wish to interact with.
 So what are these interactions, what can we do with WebDriver?

 This lesson is going to cover the basics.

 ### click()
 This method is as straight forward as it sounds, it will click on the element.
-Note though, WebDriver will only click on elements that are visible, and there is some rather complicated logic to determine if an element in visible.
+Note though, WebDriver will only click on elements that are visible, and there is some rather complicated logic to determine if an element is visible.
 There is a [talk](https://www.youtube.com/watch?v=hTa1KI6fQpg) on this very topic by David Burns one of the selenium contributors.

 ### getText()
 This method instructs WebDriver to return the text contained within an element.